e1011/SAT-solver/README.md

-This project implements an optimized SAT solver in Python.
+This project implements an optimized solver for the NP-Complete SAT problem in Python.
 The SAT problem involves determining whether there exists an assignment of variables that satisfies a given Boolean formula.

 Example:
 Given the formula: (x ∨ y) ∧ (¬x ∨ z) ∧ (¬y ∨ ¬z)